Jethro Tull - Aqualung

 It was the album that bridged between the Folk-Rock era of "Jethro Tull" and its Progressive era, which will go into gear already on the next album "Thick as a Brick".

-It was different in sound and style from the band's three previous albums, a change that can be attributed to a number of factors:
+It was different in sound and style from the band's three previous albums, a change that can be attributed to several factors:

 First, changes in the band's lineup The previous bassist, who also served as the band's keyboardist - Glenn Cornick, had left and was replaced by Jeffrey Hammond, a friend of Ian Anderson.
 Another change was Keyboardist John Evan, who served as a sessions musician for the band, but joined as a full member on this album.